Spain says first banks audit due by June 21

 The scenarios will be similar to those used by the International Monetary Fund, the Ministry said.

-Slashing Spain's credit rating by three notches on Thursday, Fitch said a more severe stress scenario implied recapitalisation needs as high as 100 billion euros.
+Slashing Spain's credit rating by three notches on Thursday, Fitch said a more severe stress scenario implied recapitalization needs as high as 100 billion euros.

 The audit to be delivered by June 21 will outline capital needs of the whole banking system and identify the weakest banks under stressed conditions.